 - Encourage the active incorporation of this psychological knowledge into clinical pediatric oncology practice with the overall wish to improve the care of children with cancer.

-In January 2007 The Scientific Board of the SIOP has approved for the installation of a sub-committee, dedicated to Pediatric Psycho-Oncology research: SIOP PPO.
+In January 2007 The Scientific Board of the SIOP has approved for the establishment of a network, dedicated to Pediatric Psycho-Oncology research: SIOP PPO Network.